15th Attack Squadron: Pacific reconnaissance

 In March 1954 the unit moved back to Japan and in August 1956, moved to Okinawa.
-The unit transitioned to Republic RF-84F Thunderflashes from 1956-1958 and then to McDonnell RF-101 Voodoos, continuing its long history of photographic reconnaissance.
+The unit transitioned to Republic RF-84F Thunderflashes from 1956 to 1958 and then to McDonnell RF-101 Voodoos, continuing its long history of photographic reconnaissance.
 During the Vietnam era the 15th Squadron was based at Kadena Air Base, Okinawa, flying the RF-101C.
 The unit had many deployments to Southeast Asia, flying reconnaissance missions in support of US combat operations in that theatre.
 From 14 – 28 March 1961, the 18th Tactical Fighter Wing deployed the 15th Reconnaissance Squadron to Kung Kuan Air Base, Taiwan equipped with McDonnell RF-101 Voodoo.

 During the summer and fall of 1966, the squadron transitioned to the McDonnell RF-4C Phantom II, the aircraft that it was to operate for the next 25 years.
 Redesignated as 15 Tactical Reconnaissance Squadron on 8 Oct 1966.

 In January 1968 the squadron deployed from Kadena to Osan Air Base, Korea in support of Operation Combat Fox, flying reconnaissance missions over North Korea during the Pueblo Crisis under extremely harsh winter conditions that disabled many of the squadron's aircraft, reducing squadron strength to as low as six aircraft at one point.
-One aircraft was lost on mission during this period.
+One aircraft,tail number 748, flown by Captains Lee and Hannikin,was lost on mission during this period.
+Despite many searches, the wreckage and bodies weren't located until after the spring melt.
 A second aircraft was lost in an accident after the squadron moved to Itazuke Air Base, Japan.

 During the 1970s and 1980s, the squadron maintained aerial surveillance capabilities in support of American ground, naval and air forces in the Far East.
 The 15th Squadron was inactivated 1 October 1990.